zer2/fantasy-basketball-optimizer/about/turnovers.md

 In the context of fantasy basketball, scenarios where the drafter has a significant disadvantage in terms of playing time may be irrelevant because the drafter is going to lose no matter what.
 If that is the case, then the reverse argument should also apply: if the drafter has a significant advantage in playing time, they are going to win no matter what, and those scenarios should be excluded too.
 The only relevant scenarios to strategize around are those where the outcome is close.

-For the outcome to be close, each drafter must win at least two of the non-turnover counting statistics.
-If either drafter wins five or six of them, then their victory is guaranteed.
+For the outcome to be close, each drafter must win at least two of the non-turnover counting statistics (otherwise one drafter would have five category wins already without turnovers, and their victory would be assured).
 It is not clear, at least to me, if any drafter has a strong advantage in turnovers given that context.

 ### Math